-• A non-hierarchical and horizontal union of tenants.
+• A non-hierarchical and horizontal union of tenants open to new members.

 • Using direct action and collective mobilization to defend our interests.